Anwen747/ansible_testing/README.md

 # ansible_testing
-Testing using Ansible for provisioning laptop
+Test using Ansible for provisioning laptop